cristianscheid/sos-gaucho/README.md

 ## Project Status

-Currently under active development, with core features such as user management and story submission being implemented.
-Additional features and improvements will follow in the upcoming months.
+Development is currently on hold due to time constraints.
+When development was paused, core features such as user management and story submission were being implemented.
+Additional features and improvements will follow when development resumes.

 ## Description